Using the Charpy Testing Method

 The Charpy Impact Testing Process

-- Test capabilities – charpy impact test, weld testing
+- Test capabilities – charpy impact testing, weld testing

 - Temperature capabilities – -452ºF to 500ºF

-- Specimen machining – all charpy testing specimens including V-notch
+- Specimen machining – all charpy testing specimens; NIST approved for charpy V-notch test specimens

 - ASTM A370